springbox/Grunt-Base/README.md

 #### Bower

 You can use Bower to manage other dependencies like jQuery or Sass extensions.
 It's not completely necessary but we keep a folder `bower_components` in our root directory.
 This is used by the current Grunt configuration to pull in any files, but it is an optional component.
-* If you're using an older version of Bower, you may get a `components` directory created when you install components.
+**Note:** If you're using an older version of Bower, you may get a `components` directory created when you install components.
 You may need to reinstall Bower if this is the case.

 ## Getting started